missionpinball/mpf-docs/index.rst

 You can access the full table of contents of MPF documentation via the expandable menu on the left (or the hamburger menu icon if you're on a mobile device).
-There are over 1000 pages of printed documentation to help you build your pinball machine!
+There are over 1100 pages of printed documentation and examples to help you build your pinball machine!